 Through my Fast/Feast Program, individuals with a history of depression have seen an improvement of symptoms within a few weeks; those who have struggled to lose weight see substantial and consistent weight loss within 4 weeks of implementing the program.
 And, perhaps most excitingly, an individual with Multiple Sclerosis has witnessed an incredible rise in energy levels, and a dramatic improvement in motor skills.

 Learning how to implement intermittent fasting protocols safely and efficiently is, of course, extremely important.
 Being part of a program that supports and guides you gives you the confidence, structure and advice often needed.
 This is why I developed the Fast/Feast program.
 It offers a well-structured introduction into implementing intermittent fasting, help with finding the right protocol for you, continued support throughout the program, and a community of like-minded individuals who can also offer their insight and experiences.
-The program runs on a monthly basis with the next one starting September 1st.

 To find out how the Fast/Feast program can have a positive impact on your life, please get in touch or sign up on the next program here to join our growing community and start your own journey to better health!